Views of Cape Sounion from the road from Athens

 In the VIth century BC the Athenians, in order to retain the protection of ill-tempered Poseidon, dedicated a sanctuary to him at the end of Attica, the peninsula where Athens is located.
 The area was of great importance to them, because of its silver mines which granted the city its wealth.

 The site chosen for the sanctuary was a cape which was the first to be seen by ships sailing from the Aegean Sea towards Piraeus, the port of Athens.
-Sailors were particularly devoted to the sanctuary which was a very useful landmark and indicated to them that they were about to reach their destination safely.
+Sailors were particularly devoted to the sanctuary which was a very useful landmark and signalled that they were about to reach their destination.

 Aegeus, king of Athens, came to this cape to wait for the return of his son Theseus from Crete.
 The Athenians were required to send seven youths and seven maidens every ninth year to the Cretan Labyrinth, where the Minotaur waited to devour them.
 Theseus offered himself as one of the victims in the hope of killing the Minotaur with his bare hands and having the cruel burden remitted.
 On previous occasions the ship which conveyed the victims had carried black sails, but Theseus was confident that the gods were on his side, and Aegeus therefore gave him a white sail to hoist on his return, in signal of success.
 Theseus did manage to kill the Minotaur and returned to Athens after stopping at Delos to sacrifice to Apollo; he forgot however to hoist the white sail; Aegeus sighted the black sail and cast himself into the sea, which was thenceforth named the Aegean Sea.
 From Robert Graves - The Greek Myths.

 The temple to Poseidon was rebuilt in 444-440 BC after it had been destroyed by the Persians.
 It is therefore a monument of the Golden Age of Athens, the period of the Vth century marked by the leadership of Pericles.
-The north-eastern side of the complex of buildings composing the sanctuary was protected by walls and towers in case of attack by the Spartans; the other sides were protected by high cliffs.
+The north-eastern side of the complex of buildings composing the sanctuary was protected by walls and towers; the other sides were protected by high cliffs.

 The temple stood on a high podium which increased its visibility.
 It was built in Doric style, but its fluted columns have sixteen grooves, rather than the usual twenty, perhaps to reduce the impact of erosion; it had 34 columns, of which 16 are still standing.
-It is oriented on an east-west direction with the front on the east.
-Usually visitors come to the archaeological site in the late evening to take pictures at sunset, but the temple is best seen in the early morning.
+It is oriented on an east-west direction.
+Usually visitors come to the site in the late evening to take pictures at sunset, but the temple is best seen in the early morning.

 The two square pillars to the sides of the entrance to the cell, the steps leading to the temple and almost any other stone having a plain surface are covered with graffiti with the names of travellers who visited the site in the XVIIIth and XIXth centuries.
 Perhaps the name of Lord Byron was carved by an enthusiast admirer, rather than by the poet himself who dedicated the following verses to Sounion: